stadust/demonlist-guidelines/270_Low_Detail_Modes/300_texture_packs.md

 Texture packs that visibly alter hitboxes (e.g. spikes, but **not** player icons) to make them perceptively easier to avoid are also disallowed.

+In addition, players are not permitted to use texture packs that make the text within the in-game endscreen impossible to read.

 </div>